money-on-chain/main-RBTC-contract/docs/integration/example-code-redeeming-bpros-without-truffle.md

 In the following example we will learn how to:

-- Get the maximum amount of BPRO available to redeem.
+- Get the maximum amount of BPro available to redeem.
-- Get BPRO balance of an account.
+- Get BPro balance of an account.
-- Redeem BPROs.
+- Redeem BPros.

 We will use the **testnet** network.